FrontEnd-classroom-assignments/budget-tracker/README.md

 Finally, implement navigation and routing between them

-### Tips
+> [!TIP]
-If you notice that your expenses and incomes disappear when navigating between pages, it's likely because the data is stored in a component that gets unmounted when the route changes.
+> If you notice that your expenses and incomes disappear when navigating between pages, it's likely because the data is stored in a component that gets unmounted when the > route changes.
 Then, when it's mounted again, a new instance of the state is created.
+>

-To fix this, try lifting the state up:
+> To fix this, try lifting the state up:
-Move the state that holds your budget to a higher-level component such as `App` so it stays in memory while switching between pages.
-Then, pass it down as props to the components that need it.
+> Move the state that holds your budget to a higher-level component such as `App` so it stays in memory while switching between pages.
+Then, pass it down as props to the > > components that need it.
+>

-You can read more about lifting state up in [React doucmentation](https://react.dev/learn/sharing-state-between-components)
+> You can read more about lifting state up in [React doucmentation](https://react.dev/learn/sharing-state-between-components)

 #### Examples
 Home screen: